-The K-Town Atlas is a collection of maps that document the history and culture of Los Angeles’s Koreatown, Macarthur Park, and Pico-Union neighborhoods.
+The K-Town Atlas is a collection of maps that document the history and culture of Los Angeles’ Koreatown, Macarthur Park, and Pico-Union neighborhoods.

 Celebrating legacy businesses on Koreatown’s Western Avenue

-In 2024-2025, KSP will explore the traditional healing arts in our Koreatown community.
-We are interested in learning from the diversity of healing practices and modalities from our largely Latine and API community, like acupuncturists, herbalists, shamans, botanicas, curanderas, and kabarajis.
-KSP will interview, gather and archive oral history narratives about the traditional healing arts from our primarily limited-income, immigrant community, where the majority of countries of origin (Mexico, El Salvador, Guatemala, Korea, Bangladesh and Mongolia) have strong cultural roots in these modalities.
-Many residents of our community understand or practice these cultural traditions, rituals and methods, but these voices are rarely explored, documented and archived.
-We will invite traditional healing artists to lead workshops and demonstrations in their areas of expertise and are excited to learn from and with our Koreatown community.
+In 2024-2025, KSP explored the traditional healing arts in our Koreatown community.
+We learned about the diversity of healing practices and modalities from our largely Latine and API community, like acupuncturists, herbalists, shamans, botanicas, curanderas, and kabarajis.
+KSP interviewed, gathered, and archived oral history narratives about the traditional healing arts from our primarily limited-income immigrant community, where the majority of countries of origin (Mexico, El Salvador, Guatemala, Korea, Bangladesh, and Mongolia) have strong cultural roots in these modalities.
+Many residents of our community understand or practice these cultural traditions, rituals, and methods, but these voices are rarely explored, documented, and archived.
+We invited traditional healing artists to lead workshops and demonstrations in their areas of expertise, and we learned from them alongside our Koreatown community.

 Su historia es un regalo.
 Share Your Story.